boundedcontext/bounded-context-language-sample/dql-specification.md

 # Environments

 Environments are their own universe.
-They contain all of the current domain schemas and keep a log of all commands issued to the environment, and all resulting events from those commands.
+They contain all of the current schemas for your domains.
+They also keep a log of all commands issued to the environment, and a log of as all resulting events from those commands.

-This is where domain schemas are created, imported, reshaped, and tested.
-It may represent a particular release, a new clone of an existing environment, or just a new sandbox for playing around with a domain.
+They are where schemas for domains are created, imported, reshaped, and tested.
+They may be a particular release of your application.
+They may be a clone of an existing environment when developing, testing and staging new releases.
+Or, they may just be a sandbox for playing around with a set of domain schemas when in development.

 ### Creating an environment